 Although you may have been careful with money over the years, your spouse or chief carer may find life more difficult without your financial contribution.
 In particular, if you currently provide care for them, your absence might require adjustments to be made to their care or care arrangements.

-The average cost of a funeral in 2017 has been estimated at £3,784†.
+The average cost of a funeral in 2016-2021 was around £5,631+.
 Being able to contribute towards the cost of your funeral may be a relief to your family as well as give you peace of mind.

 Other common motivations for buying life insurance later in life are to help pay for outstanding debts or to leave a gift for loved ones.